majkinetor/redserver/README.md

 - PROXY variables
 Plugin `vagrant-proxyconf` propagates local proxy config which it gets from standard linux environment variables.
 In Windows, define those manually.
 - Vagrant plugins
 You can disable automated plugin download if you comment out line `plugins` close to the start of the `Vagrantfile`.
-This will disable some features, most notably Windows provisioning for dominator can fail because Virtualbox feature "shared folders" requires synchronization between Virtualbox version and its Guest tools.
-This process is automated via [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest).
+This will disable some features, most notably Windows provisioning for dominator may fail because Virtualbox feature "shared folders" requires synchronization between Virtualbox version and its Guest tools.
+This process is otherwise automated using [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest).
 Plugin [vagrant-proxyconf](https://github.com/tmatilai/vagrant-proxyconf) is used to propagate proxy settings to all machines.

 Ansible
 -------